 If this option is available in your case, "Where's My Refund?" will prompt you to take the appropriate steps.

 Waiting any longer than necessary for a refund is one of the most infuriating parts of the filing process.
 That's why the IRS encourages taxpayers to do what they can to speed up the process.

 The quickest path to your refund, says the IRS, is through e-filing and refund direct deposit.
 This usually cuts a refund wait to half of what paper filers face.
 In fact, says the agency, some refunds, especially those filed for early in the tax season, are issued in as little as two weeks.

 Sometimes a slow refund is the filer's fault rather than the result of an overwhelmed IRS.
 Refunds are delayed when a taxpayer makes a mistake on a return, causing the agency to spend time tracking down the correct data.
 Some common filing blunders are math miscalculations, a mismatched name and Social Security number, a missing signature or omitted attachments such as W-2s or IRS schedules.

 Occasionally, though, a tax check actually is lost.

-If your online or automated phone inquiry reveals your refund was mailed but it still hasn't shown up, you can begin an online refund trace using the "Where's My Refund?" program.
+If your online or automated phone inquiry reveals your refund was mailed but it still hasn't shown up, this year you can begin an online refund trace using the "Where's My Refund?" program.
 This option is available for filers who are still waiting for refund money the IRS says was mailed at least 28 days earlier.
 If this is your situation, the online program will prompt you to take the next steps.